fionatreacy/Project-2/README.md

 <h2>Credits</h2>

 <h3>Media</h3>
 I got the hand icons from Developed by Ed on youtube.
-The footer icons are from FontAwesome.

 <br>